-The Leading Informatics for Tomorrow (LiFT) Scholars program is a multi-institutional program offered at the Indiana University School of Informatics and Computing at IUPUI and the Ivy Tech Community College on the Indianapolis campus.
+The Leading Informatics for Tomorrow (LiFT) Scholars Program is a multi-institutional program offered at the Indiana University School of Informatics and Computing at IUPUI and Ivy Tech Community College Central Indiana.

 Funded by the National Science Foundation, the program seeks to increase the quality and quantity of information technology (IT) professionals by offering scholarships to academically talented, economically disadvantaged, and underrepresented minority high school graduates.

-Beginning in the fall of 2017, LiFT will support 20 students each year from the School of Informatics and Computing at IUPUI who are pursuing bachelor’s degrees in informatics, and 20 students from Ivy Tech who are pursuing associate degrees in the School of Computing and Informatics.
+Beginning in the fall of 2017, LiFT will support 20 students each year from the School of Informatics and Computing at IUPUI who are pursuing the bachelor’s degree in informatics, and 20 students from Ivy Tech who are pursuing associate degrees in the School of Information Technology.

 When combined with other student and federal aid, renewable LiFT Scholarships allow students to complete their degrees in informatics with limited or no educational debt.